FaazTechSolutions/ilyas-panda/HCM.md

 >A loan is a sum of money that one or more individuals or companies borrow from banks or other financial institutions
 >so as to financially manage planned or unplanned events.
 In doing so, the borrower incurs a debt,
 >which he has to pay back with interest and within a given period of time.

+#### What are the 4 types of loans?

+- The lender decides a fixed rate of interest that you must pay on the money you borrow, along with the principal amount borrowed.

+Types of secured loans
+- Home loan.
+- Loan against property (LAP) ...
+- Loans against insurance policies. ...
+- Gold loans. ...
+- Loans against mutual funds and shares. ...
+- Loans against fixed deposits.

 ### End of Service
 -------------------